ember-cli-code-coverage/ember-cli-code-coverage/README.md

 ## Using when intercepting all ajax requests in tests

 Aka when using ember-cli-mirage or Pretender.
+You may require a version of Pretender that includes [this fix](https://github.com/pretenderjs/pretender/pull/130).

 To work, this addon has to post coverage results back to a middleware at `/write-coverage`.